berkeley-cs61as/markdown-courseware/textbook/chapter12 3 - Recursion, Iteration, Efficiency/section04 Tree Recursion.md

   - In the second world, we take two steps, and thus the number of steps is reduced by two
 - Making two recursive calls to those smaller problems gives us the answer to those smaller problems, and adding up those up gives us the answer to the original problem.

-`count-stairs` is *tree recursive* because whenever it is called, its branch out and form an upside-down tree.
+`count-stairs` is *tree recursive* because whenever it is called, the recursive calls branches out and form an upside-down tree.
 For example, `(count-stairs 5)`:
 ![An upside down tree](../static/count-stairs/\(count-stairs 5\).png)

 ## Counting Change